uzakov/cryptom/README.md

 9) You are good to go and can go on Facebook to use it.

 ## Built With
-* [OpenPGP.js](https://github.com/openpgpjs/openpgpjs) - OpenPGP.js is a Javascript implementation of the OpenPGP protocol.
+* [OpenPGP.js](https://github.com/openpgpjs/openpgpjs) - OpenPGP.js is a Javascript implementation of the OpenPGP protocol
 * [jQuery](https://jquery.com/) - jQuery is a fast, small, and feature-rich JavaScript library

 ## Authors
 * **Jacques Ryan**
 * **Alikhan Uzakov**